pingidentity/pingidentity-solution-stacks/docs/getStarted.md

      You can safely ignore the warnings that display when the setup script finishes.

+  5. (Recommended) Set up a local Docker volume to persist state and data for the stack whenever you bring the stack down.
+This will enable you to save any configuration changes you make to the product instances running in the stack.
+If you don't do this, the next time you bring up the stack, you'll need to repeat any configuration changes you might have made.

+     You'll need to bind a Docker volume location to the Docker `/opt/out` directory for the container.
+Docker uses the `/opt/out` directory to store application data.
+To do this, for each container in the stack:

+      a.
+Add a `volumes` section to the container entry in the `docker-compose.yaml` file you're using for the stack.
+      b.
+Under the `volumes` section, add a location to persist your data.
+For the example:

+         ```yaml
+         pingfederate:
+         .
+         .
+         .
+         volumes:
+           - /tmp/compose/pingfederate_1:/opt/out
+         ```

+         When the container starts, this will bind mount `/tmp/compose/pingfederate_1` to the `/opt/out` directory in the container.
+You're also able to view the product logs and data in the `/tmp/compose/pingfederate_1` directory.

+     c.
+Repeat this process for the remaining container entries in the stack.

-  5. Go to either the [Workforce solution profile instructions](workforce.md) or [Customer solution profile instructions](customer.md) to deploy the stack for the profile.
+  6. Go to either the [Workforce solution profile instructions](workforce.md) or [Customer solution profile instructions](customer.md) to deploy the stack for the profile.